 It was only a few years ago that mobile phones were still in their infancy, with gadgets barely able to fit in your pocket and used only to call or text message friends and family.

 However, the rise of the smartphone has seen mobile phones become much more than just a means to contact people.
 In fact, the primary function of a handheld device has shifted whereby the apps stored on its hard drive or SD card are now used more than the traditional means of getting in touch with contacts.

 Let’s have a look at how far mobile applications have come in such a short period of time, as well as a glimpse of what the future holds for this area of business.

 The early days of mobile apps – anyone for Snake?

-It can be argued that the first-ever mobile phone applications were features which were bundled into the design of a device and available straight from the box.
+It can be argued that the first-ever mobile phone applications were features that were bundled into the design of a device and available straight from the box.

 As the development of handheld devices became more sophisticated, companies were able to add ‘time-waster’ games and handy programs alongside such standalone features as a contacts book and text messaging pages.

-It was not just games which offered owners of early mobile phones more access to their handheld gadget.
+It was not just games that offered owners of early mobile phones more accessible to their handheld gadget.
 Although seen as being standard features on mobile devices today, a phone was seen as cutting edge in the late 90s and early part of the new millennium if it came complete with a calendar and camera.